mllinares/pymds_dev/README.md

 invert.py : invert your datafile
 3) Dependences\
 util folder : contains utlitary functions\
-chemestry_scaling.py : module containing functions for the chemestry scaling\
+chemistry_scaling.py : module containing functions for the chemistry scaling\
 geometric_scaling_factors : module containing functions for the scling associated to the geometry of the scarp

 ```format_your_data folder```:\